13. International Schools in France

 iii.
 Those schools teaching towards the achievement of an international qualification, recognised in many countries, which may permit students to enter into higher education within those countries.
 Most confusingly, this is also called the 'International Baccalaureate' but it is abbreviated to “IB” and it is entirely different to the OIB;

 iv.
 Schools which may be state or private, teaching a standard French syllabus but with heavy emphasis (possibly only initially) on foreign languages and cultures.
-These are sometimes called 'bi-lingual schools' (section bilingue or classes bilingues), lycées with an international section or 'International Lycées'.
+These are sometimes called 'bi-lingual schools' (section bilingue or classes bilingues), when they are normally located with a lower secondary school (collège), and lycées with an international section or 'International Lycées'.

 These distinctions regularly cause confusion for both foreign residents and French nationals alike.